-Pre-funding
+Pre-Funding

-The issuer has the right to purchase further mortgages up to 15 November 2004 (the first payment date), using funds set aside at closing from the proceeds of the notes and credited to the prefunding ledger.
+The issuer has the right to purchase further mortgages up to 31 March 2005 (the first principal determination date), using funds set aside at closing from the proceeds of the notes and credited to the pre-funding ledger.
 Fitch must confirm that any prefunded loans will not adversely affect the rating of the notes before they are included within the reference portfolio.
 At the first interest payment date, any balance which remains to the credit of the prefunding ledger, which was not used to purchase mortgages, will be used to pay down the notes.
-Negative carry resulting from holding the funds in the GIC account is mitigated by the guaranteed minimum margin on the portfolio for the 'A' rated note.
-The negative carry was incorporated into the cash flow modelling for the 'AAA' stresses.
+The negative carry was incorporated into the cash flow modelling for both tranches.